scottish-government-design-system/designsystem.gov.scot/components/sequential-navigation/index.md

 Repeated search item

 ## Why we use this component
-Sequential navigation allows users to navigate without having to go back to navigational links at the top of a page.
+It allows users to navigate pages without having to go back to the top of the page.

-## Website analytics
+## Mobile version
+Next is stacked above previous on the page.

+## Supporting evidence for using this component
 Analytics shows sequential navigation is used by users across mygov.scot and gov.scot, especially on mobile devices, where it is more prominent than other forms of navigation.
+(Google Analytics, 2019)

+## Accessibility Features
+•	Input from Mark/Kevin needed to confirm tab index
+•	Input from Mark/Kevin needed to confirm  Aria label

+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: